How to build resilience by bootstrapping Unleash’s Java SDK with predefined values

-The provided ToggleBootstrapFileProvider also supports loading from the running applications classpath, so if you’re baking your feature toggle state into a fatjar that’s what you should use.
+The ToggleBootstrapFileProvider also supports loading from the running applications classpath.
+So if you’re baking your feature toggle state into a fatjar, for example, that’s what you should use.

-For instance, if you’ve stored your json at /toggles/bootstrap.json inside the jar, set UNLEASH_BOOTSTRAP_FILE to classpath:/toggles/bootstrap.json and the SDK will load the packaged json file.
+For instance, if you’ve stored your JSON at /toggles/bootstrap.json inside the jar, set UNLEASH_BOOTSTRAP_FILE to classpath:/toggles/bootstrap.json.
+The SDK will load the packaged json file.

-To avoid bloating the core library with extra dependencies, we’ve only included support for loading toggles from the disk.
-However, the ToggleBootstrapProvider interface is public and only has a single method to implement, so adding support for AWS S3 should be rather easy.
+To avoid bloating the core library with extra dependencies, we’ve only included support for loading feature flags from the disk.
+However, the ToggleBootstrapProvider interface is public and only has a single method to implement.
+Adding support for AWS S3 should be pretty easy.

 - GroupId: software.amazon.awssdk